Half-Shot/half-shot.github.io/content/blog/clip_plus/index.md

 ## Preamble

-My latest obsession for 2026 has been to find a "retro" personal music player, and use that instead of subscribing to something like Spotify or adding another app to my phone.
-I already have a sizeable collection of FLAC music bought from [Bandcamp](https://bandcamp.com) or ripped from CDs, but having tried out a number of FOSS Android Music apps, they just don't feel good to use.
+My latest obsession has been trying to find a "retro" personal music player, and replace the all-too-easy lure of subscription services of my eternally chatty Android phone.

+I already have a sizeable collection of music bought from [Bandcamp](https://bandcamp.com) or ripped from CDs, but having tried out a number of FOSS Android Music apps, they just don't feel good to use.
 They're "fine", but it's just another battery drainer and just lack the tactile feel of a player in your hands.

 So my adventure began to find a good player from the 2000s which could:

 1. Looks cool.
 This is very important, my ego needs stroking by total strangers!.
-2. Sounds *good*
+2. Sounds *good*.
+No crappy DACs.
-3. Can be expanded.
+3. Storage can be expanded.
-4. Is supported by FOSS software, such that it can continue to see improvements.
-5. Can be found online for a sensible amount of money.
+4. Can be found online for a sensible amount of money.
+5. A stretch goal of being supported by [Rockbox](https://www.rockbox.org/).
+Rockbox is awesome!

 And the winner?
 A [SanDisk Clip +](https://en.wikipedia.org/wiki/SanDisk_portable_media_players#Sansa_Clip+).